-Requests to consider withdrawal and fee relief must be made in writing to the Head of College.
+Requests to consider withdrawal and fee relief must be made in writing to the Head of College, copied to the Dean.
 All requests must set out in detail the facts and circumstances of the situation.

 If the College chooses not to grant any reimbursement of fees, the resident must pay out the balance of the Residential Agreement.